4 Sources

 Copy Link

-Google is set to upgrade its 'Photo to video' feature in Google Photos, allowing users to create custom animations from still images using AI-generated prompts.
-This update aims to provide more control and creativity in video generation.
+Google is preparing to upgrade its AI-driven 'Photo to video' tool in Google Photos, allowing users to input custom prompts for more personalized video generation from still images.

 1